This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 Wildcard exclusions are the same as Path or File Extension exclusions except that you can use an asterisk character (*) to represent a wildcard within the path or extension.

-For example, if you wanted to exclude your virtual machines on macOS from being scanned you might enter this Path exclusion:
+For example, if you wanted to exclude your virtual machines on macOS from being scanned you can enter this Path exclusion:

 /Users/johndoe/Documents/Virtual Machines/

-However, this exclusion will only work for one user, so instead replace the username in the path with an asterisk and create a Wildcard exclusion instead to exclude this directory for all users:
+However, this exclusion only works for one user, so instead replace the username in the path with an asterisk and create a Wildcard exclusion instead to exclude this directory for all users:

 /Users/*/Documents/Virtual Machines/